 Sleep apnea and obstruction of your airway

 Sleep apnea can be caused by soft palate which is the fleshy part at the top and back of your mouth.
 A soft or thick palate can obstruct your airway while sleeping.
 If you are demonstrating symptoms of sleep apnea, visit Dr. Fondriest for an evaluation of the palate.
 Your dentist may prescribe a mandibular advancement device, similar to a sports mouth guard.
 Designed to open the airway by positioning the lower jaw and tongue forward.
 It can help alleviate snoring and other symptoms caused by sleep apnea.

 Tips to lessen the affects of allergy medications on oral health

-If you are experiencing dry mouth, drink plenty of water to keep your teeth and gum tissues moist, and alleviate dryness.
+If you are experiencing dry mouth, drink fluids frequently to keep your teeth and gum tissues moist.
 Chewing sugar free gum is recommended to encourage saliva production.
 Ask your dentist about an antibacterial mouthwashes and other solutions.

 If you suffer seasonal allergies, notify your dentist of any allergy medications you take.
 Be sure to brush your teeth regularly and floss daily.

 Learn more about how allergy medications affect dental health

 Do you have questions or concerns regarding seasonal allergies and your oral health, or sleep apnea?
 Dr. Fondriest can review your symptoms and concerns and suggest treatment that’s right for you.
 To schedule a consultation, call our office today at (847) 234-0517.